OpenDSA/OpenDSA/RST/source/Shellsort.rst

 As you click through the slides, you will see the sublists for increment size 4.

-.. inlineav:: shellsortCON4 slideshow
+.. inlineav:: shellsortCON4

 Each sublist of 3 records would also be sorted using an Insertion Sort, as shown next.

-.. inlineav:: shellsortCON5 slideshow
+.. inlineav:: shellsortCON5

 At the end of processing sublists with increment 4, the array is "even more sorted".

-.. inlineav:: shellsortCON6 diagram
+.. inlineav:: shellsortCON6

 The third pass will be made on sublists with increment 2.
 The effect is that we process 2 lists, one consisting of the odd positions and the other consisting of the even positions.
 As usual, we sort the sublists using Insertion Sort.

-.. inlineav:: shellsortCON7 slideshow
+.. inlineav:: shellsortCON7

 At this point, we are getting close to sorted.

-.. inlineav:: shellsortCON8 diagram
+.. inlineav:: shellsortCON8

 Shellsort's final pass will always use an increment of 1, which means a "regular" Insertion Sort of all records.